jakerwalton/PokedexProject/README.md

 - Id like to add a keypad that can be used to search up pokémon by their ID number,
 - Make it so the up and down buttons on the dpad will go through the list of pokémon,
 - Add buttons to switch description screen to a stats screen.
-- Make it fully functional on mobile,
+- Make it fully functional on mobile.
+- Put the png in the folder so it;s not reliant on a link.